crexi-dev/rale-limiter/submission.md

 ```

 Multiple custom discriminators can be added provided they each have a unique name.
 A run-time exception will be thrown immediately upon application start in the case of a duplicated name.

+_The example for this is the sole purpose of RateLimiter.Tests.Api - which is not a test assembly, per-se - but I needed to have a place for a client in order to demonstrate consumption and usage.__